Fired Minneapolis Cop Arrested in Death of George Floyd

 In widely circulated videos, Chauvin, white man, is shown kneeling on Floyd’s neck for several minutes as Floyd, an African American, cries “I can’t breathe” and asks for his mother before apparently falling unconscious.

+Chauvin then pulled Floyd from the car and placed his knee on Floyd’s head and neck, the complaint states.
+After Kueng checked Floyd for a pulse and couldn’t find one, Chauvin kept his knee on Floyd’s neck for almost two more minutes.
+Floyd was pronounced dead at Hennepin County Medical Center after being transported there by ambulance.

+“Police are trained that this type of restraint with a subject in a prone condition is inherently dangerous,” the complaint read.

-Floyd was pronounced dead an hour later.
-Paramedics who picked him up at the scene reported that he had no pulse.
-Minneapolis Mayor Jacob Frei announced Tuesday morning that Chauvin and three other officers who were involved in the incident had been fired.
+Minneapolis Mayor Jacob Frei announced Tuesday morning that Chauvin, Thao, Lane and Kueng had been fired.

+Freeman did not announce any charges against the other officers, saying that his office had opted to “focus on the most dangerous perpetrator.”

-That didn’t stop Minneapolis from erupting into protests Tuesday.
+The firings didn’t stop Minneapolis from erupting into protests Tuesday.
 While the first night remained largely peaceful, fires erupted across the city Wednesday night as protesters and looters traveled along south Minneapolis’ Lake Street corridor, eventually spilling into St. Paul Thursday morning.

 The Minneapolis Police Department’s 3rd Precinct, where Chauvin was stationed, was the epicenter of protests until it was evacuated and burned down Thursday night as the protests intensified.